mstacm/executive-wiki/roles/vpi.rst

   This includes announcments, scheduling, vote proceedings, and counting votes.
   Do so ethically, as you will be checked.
 + **Plan Events** -
-  The Vice President External (VP-E) is in charge of sponsor related events.
+  The Vice President External (VP-E) is in charge of all ACM events.
-  The VP-I is thus in charge of non-sponsor related events.
-  Any non-corporate ACM or committee-independant events will be planned and organized by the VP-I.
+  The VPI should ensure the VPE has all the help they need to handle events
 + **Be Accessible** -
   The VP-I and VP-E are the President's strongest allies.
   Be available and helpful to anyone in the Executive Board when possible, as it